 5. Are German shepherds bigger than huskies?

-Yes, a German shepherd is larger of the two dogs.
+Yes, a German shepherd is the larger of the two dogs.
 A Siberian husky is a medium-sized working dog, and a German shepherd is considered a large herding dog.

 Husky males are 53-60 cm tall, while females are 50-56 cm tall.
 German shepherd males are approximately 62-67 cm tall, and females are 54-61 cm tall.
 Meanwhile, males weigh between 20-27 kg and females weigh 16-23 kg.
 In contrast, both male and female German shepherds weigh approximately 35-44 kg.